 Here’s how to migrate your email to the cloud without pain - or compromise.

-For the better part of the last 20 years, organizations have been content to keep their email services and solutions on-premises, as opposed to migrating those services to hosted solutions.
-But Microsoft Office 365TM has changed the game, with 135 million business users now on the service worldwide.*
+For the better part of the last 20 years, organisations have been content to keep their email services and solutions on-premises, as opposed to migrating those services to hosted solutions.
+But Microsoft Office 365 has changed the game, with 180 million business users now on the service worldwide.

+Office 365 also affords organisations predictable costs, improved collaboration capabilities and simplified infrastructure management that simply doesn’t exist with on-premises services.
 Making the jump to the cloud might seem like a no-brainer, but there’s plenty to consider before going to Office 365 or another cloud email solution.

 3 Steps to Consider Before Migrating Email to the Cloud

 - Look at email services first.
 I liken this to moving into a new home.
 Before unpacking a single box, I want to make sure the lights work, the water is running, the HVAC systems are up to snuff, and the Internet access is on.
 This is no different when migrating mailboxes to the cloud.
 Before migrating a single mailbox, consider migration services like secure email gateway, archiving and backup/recovery solutions to the cloud first.
-It’ll save time, efforts and potential headaches down the road.
-It’ll also allow you to then focus on the heavy lift of migrating the mailboxes.
+It’ll save you time, effort and potential headaches down the road.
+It’ll also allow you to then focus on the heavy lifting of migrating the mailboxes.

 - Determine how many mailboxes you should migrate.
-Migrating every mailbox to the cloud at once may not be best for every organization, especially in enterprise environments with potentially thousands or millions of mailboxes to migrate.
+Migrating every mailbox to the cloud at once may not be best for every organisation, especially in enterprise environments with potentially thousands or millions of mailboxes to migrate.
 In these instances, a hybrid configuration where some mailboxes stay in the on-premises solution and some migrate to the cloud might be the best option.